 The study imagines an appliance and construction market with a structure quite different than the one we actually have.
-With a straight face, the 5-Lab Report authors justify the 7% discount rate on the basis that, "The long term average return for the utility industry is about 6% real and the typical rates for auto loans and business loans are also in this range" (Appendix C, p.
+With a straight face, the Five-Labs authors justify the 7 percent discount rate on the basis that, "The long term average return for the utility industry is about 6 percent real and the typical rates for auto loans and business loans are also in this range" (Appendix C, p.
 1.5).
-Controversy over the economics of demand-side management programs conducted by U.S. electric utilities spawned a large amount of careful work on consumer and industry behavior in the area of energy efficiency investments (e.g., Joskow and Marron, 1992; Levine and Sonnenblick, 1994; Nichols, 1994).
-In the light of this work it is clear that 7% is far below actual experience, and any analysis using such a low rate is seriously misleading.
+Controversy over the economics of demand-side management programs conducted by U.S. electric utilities spawned a large amount of careful work on consumer and industry behavior in the area of energy-efficiency investments (e.g., Joskow and Marron 1992; Levine and Sonnenblick 1994; Nichols 1994).
+In the light of this work it is clear that 7 percent is far below actual experience, and any analysis using such a low rate is seriously misleading.

-Also included in the savings in building efficiency is the effect of "vigor" and "moderate vigor" on the design, construction and equipping of new residential and commercial structures.
+Also included in the savings in building efficiency is the effect of "vigor" and "moderate vigor" on the design, construction, and equipping of new residential and commercial structures.
 Here again, forecasting the response of this industry to heightened societal concern for conservation, and perhaps to price incentives flowing from the carbon permit scheme, requires consideration of its peculiar structure.
-The U.S. construction industry is notorious for the fragmentation of its various components such as local building codes, development and finance, design, construction (with its various layers of sub-contractors), materials manufacture and supply, certification and training of construction trades.
-To be realistic, any analysis of response to policy must reflect the inertia of this system (Hansen, 1998).
-It is an issue that the Report does not address.
+The U.S. construction industry is notorious for the fragmentation of its various components such as local building codes, development and finance, design, construction (with its various layers of subcontractors), materials manufacture and supply, certification, and training of construction trades.
+To be realistic, any analysis of response to policy must reflect the inertia of this system (Hansen 1998).
+It is an issue that the study does not address.

-Thus the 35% or 65% numbers, which reflect progress toward some maximum potential, involve seriously flawed assumptions about the structure of markets in this sector, and unspecified policy intervention.
-As such it may be a start toward an analysis of long-term potential and sector-specific policies, but it is not a reasonable approach to estimation of likely developments by 2010.
+Thus, the 35 percent or 65 percent numbers, which reflect progress toward some maximum potential, involve seriously flawed assumptions about the structure of markets in this sector, and unspecified policy intervention.
+As such, it may be a start toward an analysis of long-term potential and sector-specific policies, but it is not a reasonable approach to estimation of likely developments by 2010.

-Electricity: Ignore Inter-Market Adjustments.
-The electric sector is the one place in the 5-Lab Study where explicit account is taken of the potential effect of a cap-and-trade system.
-As Table 1 shows, 136 MMtC or one-third of the reduction needed to achieve the 390 MMtC reduction in 2010 comes from the electric sector.
-Here we focus on the shift from coal to natural gas in existing generators which accounts for 70% of the total.
-The remainder of the savings come from a combination of small contributions from biomass, wind, hydro and nuclear sources, and various improvements in other parts of the electric system.
+Electricity: Ignore Inter-Market Adjustments

+The electric sector is the one place in the Five-Labs Study where explicit account is taken of the potential effect of a cap-and-trade system.
+As Table 1 shows, 136 million metric tons of carbon or one-third of the reduction needed to achieve the 390 million metric ton reduction in 2010 comes from the electric sector.
+Here, we focus on the shift from coal to natural gas in existing generators, which accounts for 70 percent of the total.
+The remainder of the savings come from a combination of small contributions from biomass, wind, hydro, and nuclear sources, and various improvements in other parts of the electric system.